Building Java Libraries

 You can find your newly packaged JAR file in the

-.
+build/libs directory with the name building-java-libraries.jar.
 Verify that the archive is valid by running the following command:$ jar tf build/libs/building-java-libraries.jar META-INF/ META-INF/MANIFEST.MF Library.class

 You should see the required manifest file—

-—and the compiled Library
+MANIFEST.MF—and the compiled Library class.

 All of this happens without any additional configuration in